 Every August 15, many Catholics celebrate the feast of the Assumption of Mary.
-It’s a time to celebrate Mary’s ascension to Heaven – body, soul and spirit – after her death.
+It’s a time Mary’s ascension to Heaven – body, soul and spirit is observed.
 I saw one of such celebrations years ago.
 The statue of Mary in the church was dressed up for the occasion and surrounded by an arch of beautiful flowers.
-After the procession, a crowd of Catholics gathered before it, holding votive candles and sang.
+After the procession, a crowd of Catholics gathered before it, holding candles and sang.

-The belief that Mary was taken up to heaven is not in the Bible, since not much is said about Mary in it anyway.
-Even Apostle John, the longest lived apostle didn’t write about this.
+The belief that Mary was taken up to heaven is not in the Bible, since little is said about Mary in it anyways.
+Even Apostle John, the longest lived apostle, didn’t write about this.
 Catholics have attempted to “find” this belief in Psalm 132:6-7 predicated on a false assumption that Mary is the ark of God.
 This is an attempt to graft an error onto another error.

 Others point to Revelation 12:11-12.
 Of course, no one is denying that God is able to take people to heaven bodily (like He did for Enoch and Elijah), but since this didn’t happen to everyone in Scripture, it can’t be applied to Mary.
 It’s just like saying everyone who laughs at us must die because bears killed youths who laughed at Elisha.
 That would be irrational.

 Catholics believe Mary died of a broken heart and on the third day, the apostles couldn’t find her body.
 She had been taken to the Celestial paradise where she was to have a throne by Jesus’ right hand as the “Queen of heaven.”
 These were obviously contrived to exalt Mary to the divine plane which Jesus Christ is, and replace Him.
 But as far as the Bible is concerned, it is Jesus who is at God’s right hand, He alone is the Mediator and the King of kings, not Mary.